bubba-94/Chas-Academy-SUVx24/Course 4(Development in Embedded Systems)/C++/Workshop15/Adressing.md

 ***DNS:*** (Domain Name Server) relates a certain webb address to a certain IP address.
 Used for easier addressing.
 Working in the Application layer.
 ***SMB:*** (Server Message Block) is a communication protocol that is used for shared access to files, directories, printers and other resources on a certain network.
 Working in the Application layer.
 ***SMTP:*** (Simple Mail Transfer Protocol) is the most common protocol for transferring electronic mail.
 Working on Application layer.
-***SSH:*** (Secure Shell) is a protocol making sure that a connection to another computer over the global or local network is secure.
+***SSH:*** (Secure Shell) is a protocol making sure that a connection to another computer over the global or local network is secure/encrypted.
 Working in the Application layer.
 ***HTTP:*** (Hypertext Transfer Protocol) is the protocol tranferring websites on the WWW(World Wide Web).
 Working in the Application layer.

 What is ***net spoofing***: Net spoofing is a procedure in which a person or program succesfuly identifies as another by falsifying data, to usually gain unauthorized access.